Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Acknowledgements

 \section{Acknowledgements}

+D. J. O.’s work is supported by NSF Physics Frontiers Center Award No. 2020265.
+A. D. J. acknowledges support from the Caltech and Jet Propulsion Laboratory President’s and Director’s Fund.
+J. B. and L. J.’s contributions to this work were supported by the National Science Foundation under Award No. OIA-1557417.
+K. G. acknowledges support from research Grant No. PID2020–1149 GB-I00 of the Spanish Ministerio de Ciencia e Innovación.
 This research is supported by the Arkansas High Performance Computing Center which is funded through multiple National Science Foundation grants and the Arkansas Economic Development Commission.
-DJO's work is supported by NSF Physics Frontiers Center award No. 2020265.
-ADJ acknowledges support from the Caltech and Jet Propulsion Laboratory President’s and Director’s Fund.
-JB and LJ's contributions to this work was supported by the National Science Foundation.
-This material is based upon work supported by the National Science Foundation under award OIA-1557417.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-KG acknowledges support from research grant PID2020-1149GB-I00 of the Spanish Ministerio de Ciencia e Innovaci{\'o}n.
-This paper utilized \texttt{SciPy} \cite{scipy}, \texttt{NumPy} \cite{numpy}, \texttt{AstroPy} \cite{astropy:2013,astropy:2018,astropy:2022}, \texttt{Matplotlib} \cite{matplotlib}, \texttt{Mathematica} \cite{Mathematica}, and the \texttt{Black Hole Perturbation Toolkit} \cite{BHPToolkit}.